vibhavnirmal/ML-DL-CV/Classification/ReadMe.md

 * [XGBoost](https://xgboost.readthedocs.io/en/latest/)
 * [LightGBM](https://lightgbm.readthedocs.io/en/latest/) (It beats all other models when dataset is large..)
 * [CatBoost](https://catboost.ai/docs/concepts/python-reference_parameters-list.html) (No need to perform one hot encoding)

+### Pros/Cons of Ensemble learning:

+If you need to work in a probabilistic setting, ensemble methods may not work.
+It is known that Boosting (in its most popular forms like AdaBoost) delivers poor probability estimates.
+(If you would like to have a model that allows you to reason about your data, not only classification, you might be better off with a graphical model.)